Skip to Content

 • Temperament: Docile

 Through selective breeding, Nguni cattle exhibit a variety of vibrant coat patterns, contributing to their popularity and cultural importance among the Nguni people.
 They are primarily used for their meat and hides, playing a vital role in the local economy.
-As a sociable herd animal, Nguni cattle form the backbone of many community-based farming initiatives, promoting sustainability and self-sufficiency in the region.
+As a friendly herd animal, Nguni cattle form the backbone of many community-based farming initiatives, promoting sustainability and self-sufficiency in the region.

 Nigerian Goat